DevOpsCraftsman/CoSMIC/others/solid.md

 The 2 set of guidelines are not mutually exclusive.
 It is even possible on some cases that following either of the 2 will produce a very similar code structure.
-The main diffirences resides in the focus and granularity.
+The main differences resides in the focus and granularity.

 ## Specificities of each